 If you have additional questions about using Hypothesis, contact Karen Jeannette at [email protected].

 Hypothesis offers a number of public events and workshops throughout the year through their Hypothesis Partner workshops and Liquid Margins series.

-- Hypothesis Partner Workshops: Hypothesis offers on-going workshops throughout the year on topics such as using Hypothesis in Canvas, using multimedia & tags in annotations, using Hypothesis with Canvas small groups, and more.
+- Hypothesis Partner Workshops: Find on-going workshops offered throughout the year on topics such as using Hypothesis in Canvas, using multimedia & tags in annotations, using Hypothesis with Canvas small groups, and more.

-- Liquid Margins Webinar Series: This webinar series is hosted by Hypothesis and where instructors and other professionals gather to talk about the latest applications of collaborative annotation, social learning, and more.
+- Liquid Margins Webinar Series: Webinar series hosted by Hypothesis, where instructors and other professionals gather to talk about the latest applications of collaborative annotation, social learning, and more.

 Hypothesis is offering a number of workshops in Fall 2023 on a wide variety of topics.

 The Hypothesis team will share how teachers are using annotation-powered reading to help students develop foundational academic skills like deep reading and persuasive writing.
 In addition to sharing pedagogical best practices for social annotation, we will demonstrate how Hypothesis is used with course readings in your LMS.
 Participants will gain a clear understanding of how to start incorporating social annotation into their courses to improve student outcomes.
 These sessions are great introductions to using Hypothesis and social annotation in your courses.